 The project also achieved early exposure when the core ideas were presented at the DOD Workshop on Evolvable Hardware, Pasadena, California, July 1999 [4].
 Response from the Xilinx representatives was lukewarm, but a high level of interest was received from the Virtual Computing Corporation (VCC).
 The VCC markets the XC6200 and three boards were purchased to support the research project.

-1.3 Potential problems concerning power consumption and interconnect are discussed and solutions are proposed.Introduction to Field Programmable Gate Arrays
+1.3 Introduction to Field Programmable Gate Arrays

 A field programmable gate array consists of an array of reconfigurable logic blocks surrounded by segmented programmable interconnect (Figure 1-1) [5].
 Design entry and simulation is done in software and used to create the configuration file that defines the FPGA’s logic function.
 Once programmed, the design is tested, validated, and optimized.
 The flexibility of the FPGA allows it to reconfigure hardware resources to satisfy the instantaneous needs of a digital system.
 This can be done in a few milli-seconds and an unlimited number of times.
 However, the relatively slow operating speeds of current FPGAs (70-250 MHz), prevents their use in high-speed digital systems.
 Logic implemented in an FPGA is less dense and slower than in its gate array implementation [5].
 This is mainly due to the large amount of wiring resources needed (up to 85% of chip area), the on-chip configuration store (up to 10%), leaving only a small fraction of the chip area for active circuitry (as little as 5%).